 An annual exam

-It’s recommended that all patients see their medical provider each year for a physical.
+All patients – including older adults – should see their medical provider each year for an annual exam

 Through Medicare, patients are eligible for a one-time initial preventive physical exam.
 After that initial exam, Medicare covers an annual wellness visit.
-This exam is sometimes done by nurses, and while it doesn’t include a hands-on physical exam, it’s a chance to review routine health maintenance and screen a patient for risks of falls, depression and cognition issues.
-Advanced directives are also discussed.
-The wellness exam should be followed up by an office visit with the provider to discuss results and for an actual exam.
+While this exam generally doesn’t include a hands-on physical exam, it does give providers a chance to review routine health maintenance issues and to screen patients for risks of falls, depression and cognition issues.
+Providers also discuss advanced directives.

 Mammograms are recommended every one to two years for women ages 65 and older.